 It is important to remove such debris and/or contaminated materials from your home quickly.
 If materials are not cleaned properly or discarded promptly, poor air quality can result.
 Microorganisms can contaminate indoor air and cause respiratory problems and allergies.
 They can continue to damage building materials long after the flood waters recede.

 Pump, sweep or drain water from the building.
 Remove tree branches, garbage, mud and other debris.
-It is a good idea to remove furniture, carpets and other household items that were wet or damaged by the floodwaters.
+It is a good idea to remove furniture, carpet, padding and other household items that were wet or affected.

 Wet and contaminated materials contain microorganisms that contaminate indoor air.
 Patch or fix leaky roofs, broken windows, and other places to prevent leaks.